MicrosoftDocs/power-platform/power-platform/admin/dlp-known-issues.md

 ---
-title: "Known limitations for data loss prevention (DLP) policies | MicrosoftDocs"
+title: Known limitations for data loss prevention (DLP) policies
-description:  DLP policies known limitations. ms.topic: conceptual ms.date: 12/02/2022
+description: Learn more about the known limitations when using our suite of data loss prevention (DLP) capabilities. ms.topic: conceptual ms.date: 10/31/2024 ms.subservice: admin
-ms.subservice: admin
 author: mikferland-msft
 ms.author: miferlan